hackoregon/data-science-pet-containers/README.md

 ### RStudio

 This service is based on the `rocker/rstudio` image from Docker Hub:
 <https://hub.docker.com/r/rocker/rstudio/>.
-I’ve added some database
+All of the command line
-connectivity tools and the `vim` editor.
+tools from the `postgis` image except `osm2pgsql` and `osm2pgrouting` are available.

 Browse to `localhost:8787`.
-The user name and password are both `rstudio`.
-Note that if you’re using Firefox, you’ll have to adjust a setting to use the terminal feature.
-Go to
+The user name and password are both `rstudio`. ***Note that if you’re using Firefox, you’ll have to adjust a setting to use the terminal feature.*** Go to
 `Tools -> Global Options -> Terminal`.
 For Firefox, you need to uncheck the `Connect with WebSockets` option.
 Other browsers I’ve tried, Microsoft Edge and Chromium, don’t need this.